Los Lunas High School | Los Lunas, New Mexico

 Our design team has worked closely with the District to assess the existing school facilities and determine which facilities should remain and which needed to be replaced.
 The resulting design entailed partial demolition of the existing classroom wings and construction of a new single two-story building that will house four different learning communities, each focused on a particular career/educational theme.
 A center courtyard allows students to congregate outside while still maintaining a secure, well-supervised campus.

 The complexity of demolition and construction on an active school campus required this project to be constructed over two phases from 2012 to 2015.
-When completed, approximately 160,000 SF will have been demolished, 27,000 SF of portables will be removed, and approximately 195,000 SF of new construction will be completed.
+Ultimately, approximately 160,000 SF was demolished, 27,000 SF of portables were removed, and approximately 195,000 SF of new construction wass completed.

 Phase I of the project awarded the Best Buildings 2014 Award in the “Projects $20 Million and Over” category by AGC New Mexico.